ocftw/OpenGovReport14-16/src/jade/md/en/ch-1.md

 This Act also stipulates the establishment of the "Open Data Strategy Council" to deliberate open data policy and assess the result of data inventory.
 Apart from that, to avoid disputes over using data, the “Open Data Medication Committee” was established to find efficient solutions.

 According to the Copyright Act of South Korea, open publications of national or local government agencies can be used without licensing.
 The enforcement rules of the Copyright Act also stipulate the establishment of a copyright licensing system for public agencies.
-The South Korean Government also built the data.go.kr platform after developing the Government 3.0 policy (Industrial Development Bureau, 2015).
+The South Korean Government also built the DATA.GO.KR platform after developing the Government 3.0 policy (Industrial Development Bureau, 2015).

 ### Note